SereneRuby12/Custom-Entities-lib/documentation.md

 Create a new powerup for players, the last params (texture, row, etc.) are for the item rendering on the HUD.
 Make sure to use `set_powerup_drop()` after creating the pickup, it will spawn the pickup when a player dies and playing local multiplayer.

-You can skip passing the texture_id and params after to make the library to not render the powerup on the HUD.
+You can skip passing the texture_id and params after (or pass as nil) to make the library to not render the powerup on the HUD.

 ### `nil set_powerup_drop(int powerup_id, int pickup_id)`